brunoldsilva/rsomeip/rsomeip-proto/README.md

 It provides the basic primitives used by the protocol as well as endpoint and interface abstractions to check messages for correctness.

+## Features

+- **tp**: Implementation of the SOME/IP Transport Protocol for segmenting large messages.

 ## Getting Started

 1. Add `rsomeip-proto` as a dependency to your project.